 }

 Dispatches an action that contains information about the change.
-The information is plan object which contains type and payload if required.
-This is the only way to update the state in the redux store.
+The information is plan object which contains a type and optional payload.

 // If preloaded state else empty object